manmal/invoice-kraken/README.md

   <img src="assets/logo.png" alt="Kraxler" width="200">
 </p>

-# 🇦🇹 Kraxler
+# 🇦🇹🇩🇪 Kraxler

-Extract invoices from Gmail with AI-powered classification for 🇦🇹 Austrian tax deductions.
+Extract invoices from Gmail with AI-powered classification for 🇦🇹 Austrian and 🇩🇪 German tax deductions.

 > 🌍 **Contributions welcome!** PRs for other countries or alternative invoice classification schemes are very welcome!